Grasseh/Taffee/README.md

 ## Usage

-In development, we can use it with `npm start` which launch the runner.
+In develorment, we can use it with `npm start` which launch the runner.
 In integration, we need to add a `bin` to the package so the end users can add the runner easily to their own `package.json` in the `scripts`.